How to Declutter Your Home For Good

 Give Away Every Day

 One person’s junk is another person’s dream, so think about how to declutter by giving things away.
 Organize a clothes swap with friends (great for parents with growing kids!), or simply give your friend that sweater she loves that you no longer wear.
 Non-profits and thrift shops depend on donations, so seek out your local organizations.
 Again, a project like Colleen Madsen’s 365 Less Things can inspire you to keep giving.
 Or, if cash is limited, sell your stuff on eBay.
-It’s surprising what hidden treasures might be hiding around your home!

 Out of Sight is Out of Mind

 If you’ve got things you’re not sure you can do without, put them in a box, write the date on it, and store the box in the basement, attic or your trunk.
 If you haven’t needed anything for six months, you probably won’t unless they’re seasonal items.
 So donate the box (unopened!) to the thrift shop.
-This works well for kids’ toys—they’ll soon forget about the items you’ve spirited away (and if they do ask for them within the six months, you can easily unpack them).
+This works well for kids’ toys—they’ll soon forget about the items you’ve spirited away.
+And if they do ask for them within the six months, you can easily unpack them.

 Limit New Purchases